khronokernel/What-s-new-in-macOS-Catalina/README.md

 **Support for Catalyst based apps**

 Get ready for a flood of iOS apps on the AppStore cause now everyone's a Mac developer!
-There's no real hardware requirement besides natively supported hardware, that means users who have been patching their GPU drivers from High Sierra may have issues running Metal based applications
+There's no real hardware requirement besides natively supported hardware, that means users who have been patching their GPU drivers from High Sierra may have issues running Metal based applications.

 # Current issues with Catalina

-* Lilu won't load
+* Lilu won't load.
-   * This means Lilu has not been updated for Catalina, either update [Lilu](https://github.com/acidanthera/Lilu/releases) or add flag `-lilubetaall`
+   * This means Lilu has not been updated for Catalina, either update [Lilu](https://github.com/acidanthera/Lilu/releases) or add flag `-lilubetaall`.
 * ~~It doesn't fill the void within you~~
    * ~~2 parts Green Apple Vodka, 1 part Clorox.
 Repeat every 15 min~~
-* Stalling on `kextd stall[0]: AppleACPICPU`
+* Stalling on `kextd stall[0]: AppleACPICPU`.
    * SMC emulator isn't loading, make sure VirtualSMC and Lilu are updated.
 Temporary solution is `-lilubetaall`, update your kexts or swap for [FakeSMC](https://bitbucket.org/RehabMan/os-x-fakesmc-kozlek/downloads/)
-* Can't write to Library/Extensions to add my kexts
+* Can't write to Library/Extensions to add my kexts.
    * While quite rare to need kexts in L/E, for those needing to do so can run `sudo mount -uw /` to mount the drive for read/write.
 * Stalling on `apfs_module_start...`, `Waiting for Root device`, `Waiting on...IOResources...`, `previous shutdown cause...`
     * So with macOS catalina, there were some changes in how AppleACPIEC works which makes it so when it doesn't pass the checks and therefore stall.
 Specifically what seems to happen: